mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 #.
 Now you should be getting somewhere towards an inking brush.
 It is
    still too small however, and kinda grainy looking.
 Click :ref:`Brush Tip <option_brush_tip>` in the brush engine options.
 #.
-Here, diameter is the size of the brush-tip.
+Here, the diameter is the size of the brush-tip.
 You can touch the slider
    change the size, or right-click it and type in a value.
 Set it to 25 and test again.
 It should be much better.
 #.
 Now to make the brush feel a bit softer, turn down the fade parameter